- The popular assembly votes in favour of peace with Macedonia; decemviri are sent to Greece;

 The decemviri now met with various delegations sent by kings, peoples and cities.
 They warned envoys of King Antiochos III of the Seleucid Empire that the king should keep his hands off the Greek cities in Asia Minor.
 Most of all, he should not cross the Hellespont into Europe.
 The decemviri then split up.
 One of them attended the autumn meeting of the Aetolian League in Thermon to try and keep the Aetolians in the pro-Roman alliance.
 Others travelled to Macedonia and Thrace.

 King Antiochos was not impressed by the Roman warnings.
 He believed the Greek cities in Asia Minor were his by right, as they had fallen to his ancestor Seleukos I after the defeat of the diadochos Lysimachos in 281 BCE.
-Most cities were an easy prey for his army, but Smyrna and Lampsakos resisted and would appeal to Rome for help.
+The king went on the attack and most cities were an easy prey for his army, but Smyrna and Lampsakos resisted and would appeal to Rome for help.
 Antiochos then went even further.
 He crossed the Hellespont, marched across the Thracian Chersonese (now the Gallipoli peninsula) and occupied Lysimacheia.
 The city was deserted when he entered it.
 It had been abandoned by King Philippos during the Second Macedonian War and had subsequently been pillaged by the Thracians.
 Antiochos decreed that the city was to be rebuilt and repopulated, and started recruiting settlers.

 All of this greatly alarmed the Romans.
 Four of the ten decemviri travelled to the king in Thrace and arrived there around October.
 They told the king that his actions did not please the Senate at all and that his coming to Europe was seen as a provocation.
 The king replied that Asia Minor was none of the Romans’ business, just like he did not interfere with affairs in Italy.
 Thrace was his, as it had rightfully been occupied by his great-great-grandfather Seleukos in 281 BCE.
 And so was Lysimacheia, which had been founded by the man whom this Seleukos had defeated.
 The fact that first the Ptolemies (in 241 BCE, after the Third Syrian War) and then Philippos had taken parts of Thrace from the Seleucids did not bother him.
 The king furthermore argued that he needed Lysimacheia as a residence for his son and that he had made peace with King Ptolemaios V – now about fourteen years old – and had offered him his daughter Cleopatra in marriage.